stew3254/cc/README.md

-[ ] Allow a user to request a port forward in a temp vm [ ] Allow users to specify which type of container they want / vm [ ] Give users a range of specifications they want to create (bit more ram / extra network)
+[ ] Allow a user to request a port forward in a temp vm [ ] Allow users to specify which type of container they want / vm [ ] Give users a range of specifications they want to create (bit more ram / extra network) [ ] Global Sockets for command server.
+One associated with particular groups will have group permissions so you can tell which type of traffic it's for
+[ ] Global socket spawns per connection sock to allow users to request a container or communicate with the server [ ] Communication protocol based on json that follow a schema for different control messages